Trauma Therapy and EMDR in Park Ridge & Willowbrook

 Some people are not even aware that they have experienced trauma.

 Perhaps it was an event years ago.
 Perhaps it seemed normal to you.
 Perhaps it wasn’t a series of events but rather chronic emotional or physical abuse or neglect in your childhood.
-We also know that individuals raised by parents who were emotionally absent—not necessarily abusive, but just not emotionally present or available—are also likely suffering from what is known as attachment trauma, with all the same symptoms as those who were abused…only, adding t the difficulty, they don’t even realize it.
+We also know that individuals raised by parents who were emotionally absent—not necessarily abusive, but just not emotionally present or available—are also likely suffering from what is known as attachment trauma, with all the same symptoms as those who were abused…only they don’t even realize it.

 trauma